stackhpc/reductionist-rs/README.md

 ## Documentation

 The source code is documented using [rustdoc](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html).
-Currently the `s3-active-storage` crate is not uploaded to https://crates.io, so we do not benefit from hosted documentation on https://docs.rs.
+Currently the `reductionist` crate is not uploaded to https://crates.io, so we do not benefit from hosted documentation on https://docs.rs.
 It is however possible to build the documentation locally:

 ```sh
 cargo doc
 ```

-Cargo builds documentation for the `s3-active-storage` crate and all of its dependencies.
+Cargo builds documentation for the `reductionist` crate and all of its dependencies.
-The resulting documentation is available under `target/doc`, and may be viewed in a web browser using file:///path/to/s3-active-storage/target/doc/s3-active-storage/index.html.
+The resulting documentation is available under `target/doc`, and may be viewed in a web browser using file:///path/to/reductionist/target/doc/reductionist/index.html.

 ## Contributing